gsucarrat/gets/README.md

 # gets
 The R Package *gets* provides General-to-Specific (GETS) modelling of the mean and variance of a regression, and Indicator Saturation (ISAT) methods for detecting and testing for structural breaks in the mean.
-Facilities for *user-specified* GETS and ISAT methods are also provided
+Facilities for *user-specified* GETS and ISAT methods are also provided.

+For an overview of the files and folders here at Github, see the file OVERVIEW.txt.

 # Installation
 The following R command installs the stable version from CRAN: